sbaldasty/bedivere/README.md

 - [x] Proper label in sources list
 - [x] Source label in claim citations list
 - [x] Titles for tabbed editors
+- [ ] Add the support claims table
 - [ ] Make tabbed editors closable
 - [ ] Should be possible to remove citations from claims
 - [ ] Editor tab focus should switch on opening something new